yunbolyu/duplicate_image_detection/README.md

+# duplicate_image_detection

 This Code help to detect the duplication pictures in one picture.
-Especially using in Bio-medical.# duplicate_image_detection
+Especially using in Bio-medical.